To view the documentation from the current version of the game instead, click here.

 |Upper-Wall||Number pad 7||Number pad 4|

-There is 1 key allocated to move forwards through the textures for each of these and one key to move backwards.
-When selecting textures,
+There is one key allocated to move forwards through the textures for each of these and one key to move backwards.
+You can also hold X and scroll to scroll forward/backwards through textures on the wall/upper-wall, or Z and scroll to scroll forward/backwards through textures on the floor/ceiling - depending on the direction you look.

 Note: The "upper-wall" are the sides of the wall that protrudes from the ceiling.